 A visit to a nomad camp is also the best way of enjoying the landscape of Mustang and experiencing a less touristy part of it.

 With the presence of rare herbs and the Buddhist philosophy of healing, the Himalayan region also had a complex system of healing practices.
 The Himalayan healers known as Amchis were trained by the monasteries for the remote villages.
-The Amchi tradition provided the much needed healthcare to the Himalayan region for over two millennia.
+The Amchi tradition provided the much-needed healthcare to the Himalayan region for over two millennia.

 Enjoy the untouched culture and heritage of the two Himalayan countries in Spring when the blossoms make it extra picturesque with the moderate temperature and crisp sky and festivity, March, April and May are the best times to do Nepal Bhutan Tour.